-Paul Marciano Leaves Guess?
+Newsmaker: Paul Marciano Leaves Guess?
 Inc. Amid Growth of #MeToo Movement

 MANUFACTURING

-Paul Marciano Leaves Guess?
+Newsmaker: Paul Marciano Leaves Guess?
 Inc. Amid Growth of #MeToo Movement

 As the #MeToo anti–sexual harassment movement gained momentum, women across all industries came forward to share their stories and formally accuse the men they say harassed them.